Transportation in Crete

 Travelling around Crete is almost like a little adventure, and not just because of the goats that occasionally stand in the middle of the road.
 Whether you're travelling across the island on the big green KTEL long-distance bus, bumping through the city on the Astiko (local bus), grabbing a taxi, chugging leisurely through the countryside on the tourist train or exploring the city on the brightly coloured hop-on hop-off bus, every mode of transport has its own unique charm.
 Sometimes loud, sometimes leisurely, sometimes surprisingly cheap, sometimes... well, let's say: typically Greek in terms of organisation.
 If you really want to get to know Crete, it's best to try them all, including the inevitable discussion with the bus driver about whether the ticket is really valid to the beach.

-The green KTEL buses (ΚΤΕΛ) are the backbone of public transport in Crete.
+They are the backbone of public transport in Crete.

 The KTEL bus is the long-distance bus service that takes you all over Crete.

-East Crete: https://www.ktelherlas.gr/en
+Eastern Crete: https://www.ktelherlas.gr/en

 Astiko (Αστικό), the regular bus service for short distances

 In cities such as Heraklion, Chania and Rethymno, Astiko buses provide local transport.
-They are blue and white, run quite reliably and are the cheapest way to get around town without having to search for a parking space or get stressed out.
+They are mostly blue and white, run quite reliably and are the cheapest way to get around town without having to search for a parking space or get stressed out.
 The drivers often know their passengers by name, and if you're not sure where to get off, just ask – someone is sure to help you.

 The Astiko is the city bus, practical, inexpensive and with a lot of everyday flair.